Assessing the ROI of Cyber Threat Intelligence: An Operational and Financial Evaluation Framework: Methodology for Assessing CTI Return on Investment

-Brand equity is an intangible asset that can erode rapidly after publicized breaches or brand‑spoofing campaigns.
-Throughout the continuous monitoring of the Internet, dark web, and mobile app stores for malicious look‑alikes, fraudulent domains, and counterfeit products, it is possible to monitor these events \cite{RecordedFutureBrandReputation}.

-Key performance indicators (KPIs) include the volume and dwell time of takedown requests, reduction in fraudulent customer contacts, and improvements in third‑party brand‑health scores.
-While direct monetary valuation varies over time and industry, trending these proxy metrics provides a stable, future‑proof measure of reputational ROI.
+\paragraph{Brand and Reputation Protection} Brand equity is an intangible asset that can erode rapidly after publicized breaches or brand‑spoofing campaigns.
+Through continuous monitoring of the Internet, dark web, and mobile app stores for malicious look‑alikes, fraudulent domains, and counterfeit products, it is possible to detect these events \cite{RecordedFutureBrandReputation}.
+Key performance indicators (KPIs) include the volume and dwell time of takedown requests, reductions in fraudulent customer contacts, and changes in third‑party brand‑health scores.
+Although direct monetary valuation varies by industry and over time, these proxy metrics provide longitudinal indicators of reputational value.